The Hmong Embroidery

 Who are the Hmong?

-Together we will soon begin a long journey through the art, culture, history and diaspora of the Hmong people.
-I will answer all questions.
+I am not asking these questions from a distance.
+Together we will soon begin a long journey through the art, culture, history and diaspora of the Hmong people, and I will answer all of them.
 Even the uncomfortable ones (yes, there will be some).

-Many years ago, in 1998, I traveled the length and breadth of North Vietnam with Tinh, a young man from Hanoi who grew up in a Buddhist temple, and Nguyen, a driver who managed to save his jeep and my skin by crossing raging rivers and traversing expanses of mud at dizzying gradients.
-Thanks to Tinh's language skills and gentleness, I entered homes and exchanged food, clothes, small talk, and drinks I couldn't tell what they contained with Red Hmong, Blue Hmong, Flower Hmong, White Hmong, Yao, Zdao, Black Thai, and Loo people, often trespassing in Chinese Yunnan.
+Many years ago — more than 30 and less than 40 — I traveled the length and breadth of North Vietnam with Tinh, a young man from Hanoi who grew up in a Buddhist temple, and Nguyen, a wise driver who managed to save his jeep and my skin by crossing raging rivers and traversing expanses of mud at dizzying gradients.
+Thanks to Tinh's language skills and gentleness and Nguyen's ability, I entered many homes and exchanged food, clothes, small talk, and drinks I couldn't tell what they contained with Red Hmong, Blue Hmong, Flower Hmong, White Hmong, Yao, Zdao, Black Thai, and Loo people, often straying into Chinese Yunnan.
 After this trip, I continued to cross worlds and cultures.
-I still met Hmong people in Laos and Thailand, but that 1998 trip, leisurely driving through breathtaking mountain scenery and remote Hmong villages hidden by low clouds, remains one of the best of my entire life.
+I still met Hmong people in Laos, and some years later in Thailand.
+But that first trip — wandering leisurely through breathtaking mountain landscapes and remote Hmong villages hidden by low clouds, between southern Yunnan and northern Vietnam — remains one of the best of my life.

 COMING SOON